nerufuyo/neruanswer/README.md

 ## Privacy & Security

-- **Local Storage**: Semua data disimpan lokal di browser
+- **Local Storage**: All data stored locally in browser
-- **No Data Sharing**: Tidak ada data yang dikirim ke server pihak ketiga
+- **No Data Sharing**: No data sent to third-party servers
-- **API Keys**: Disimpan terenkripsi di local storage
+- **API Keys**: Stored encrypted in local storage
-- **Question History**: Hanya disimpan lokal, dapat dihapus kapan saja
+- **Question History**: Only stored locally, can be deleted anytime

 ## Contributing

-Kontribusi sangat diterima!
-Silakan:
+Contributions are welcome!
+Please:

 1. Fork repository
-2. Buat feature branch (`git checkout -b feature/amazing-feature`)
+2. Create feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit changes (`git commit -m 'Add amazing feature'`)
-4. Push ke branch (`git push origin feature/amazing-feature`)
+4. Push to branch (`git push origin feature/amazing-feature`)
-5. Buat Pull Request
+5. Create Pull Request

 ## Changelog

 ### v1.0.0 (2024-12-XX)
 - Initial release
-- Support untuk platform interview utama
+- Support for major interview platforms
-- AI integration dengan OpenAI dan Gemini
+- AI integration with OpenAI and Gemini
-- Floating overlay dengan drag & drop
+- Floating overlay with drag & drop
-- Auto-detection pertanyaan
+- Auto-detection of questions
 - Multi-language support

 ## License

-MIT License - lihat file [LICENSE](LICENSE) untuk detail.
+MIT License - see [LICENSE](LICENSE) file for details.

 ## Disclaimer

-Extension ini dibuat untuk tujuan pembelajaran dan latihan interview.
-Pastikan penggunaan sesuai dengan kebijakan platform interview yang digunakan.
-Pengembang tidak bertanggung jawab atas penyalahgunaan extension ini.
+This extension is created for learning purposes and interview practice.
+Please ensure usage complies with the policies of the interview platform being used.
+The developer is not responsible for misuse of this extension.

 ## Support